Video Production Equipment and Software for Every Budget

 Audio and Mic

-If you haven’t yet, you will also want to invest in a quality shotgun microphone, such as the previously mentioned Rode NTG4.
+If you haven’t, you will also want to invest in a quality shotgun microphone, such as the Rode NTG4.
 These are great for large-scale productions and can go on a boom pole.
 They’re not very mobile, but they do provide crisp and clear sound.

 You also may have a good enough tripod if you splurged a little bit at the intermediate level.
 However, as you buy more and more expensive tripods, you’ll notice the movement is more fluid, so make sure to weigh the price with the actual benefit you could receive from an upgrade.